Fintech has become an indispensable part of almost any customer-related process in the financial industry.

-As a Ruby on Rails developer at Netguru, I’ve had an opportunity to get hands-on experience in the fintech world.
-Recently, I’ve worked on integrating the SEPA payments scheme for an online lender, which allowed them to automate their core business processes.
-Let me introduce you to the world of SEPA payments, which paved the way for the growth of likes of Revolut or Transferwise.
+Working at Netguru, I’ve had an opportunity to get hands-on experience in the fintech world.
+In 2018, I worked on a project that integrated the SEPA payments scheme for an online lender and this has allowed them to automate their core business processes.

-What kind of payments can be made through SEPA?
+What kinds of payments can you make through SEPA?

 What about other currencies?

 SEPA is only for euro-denominated payments.
-It is still possible to make a euro payment even if both accounts are not euro-denominated.
-This, however, involves additional costs because the currencies need to be converted to euro.
+It’s still possible to make a euro payment, even if both accounts are not euro-denominated.
+However, this requires additional costs because the currencies need to be converted to euros.

-Why would fintech companies like to use SEPA payments?
+Why would fintech companies want to use SEPA payments?

-Triggering payments automatically, monitoring payment statuses, and notifying users about missed payments means reduced amount of work for underwriting and collection teams.
+An automated SEPA payments scheme can automatically trigger payments, monitor payment statuses, and notify users about missed payments.
+This reduces the work for your underwriting and collection teams.

 How do SEPA payments benefit your customers?

-How to implement SEPA payments in your app?
+How do you implement SEPA payments onto your app?

 Building a custom implementation and integrating through your bank

-If you build the whole infrastructure yourself, it means that you will communicate with your bank directly to process payments.
-You will need to implement a communication layer based on the technology used by your bank, and these technologies may differ between banks.
+If you build an infrastructure yourself, you will have to communicate directly with your bank to process payments.
+You will also need to implement a communication platform based on the technology that your bank uses.
+This technology may differ between each individual bank.

-Some of these providers might also hold a banking licence (e.g. digital banking platforms), which enables you to even open your banking account with them.
-GoCardless, solarisBank, and Stripe are examples of the different providers you can choose from for implementing SEPA payments through a third-party provider.
+Additionally, some of these providers might hold a banking license (e.g., digital banking platforms), which enables you to open a bank account with them.

 What is the suitable option for your business?